-Table 2 shows total Staphylococcal count (×105 CFU/g) of frozen muscle foods.
-The staphylococcal count of 0.70 to 7.50×10^5 CFU/g were obtained for meat from chicken, 1.50 to 7.40×10^5 CFU/g, 2.10 to 7.70×10^5 CFU/g, 3.30 to 5.10×10^5 CFU/g and 1.00 to 6.50×10^5 CFU/g were recorded for turkey meat, T. trachurus, S. scombrus and M. merluccious, respectively.
-Findings of Bodunde et al. (2019) reported Staphylococcus count of 1.70×10^4 to 6.0×10^5 CFU/g for different muscle foods like beef (Bos taurus), chicken (Gallus gallus domesticus), turkey (Meleagris gallopavo), pork (Sus scrofa domesticus), chevon (Capra aegagrus hircus), mackerel (Scomber scombrus), horse mackerel (Trachurus trachurus), herrings (Clupea pallasii), blue (Merluccius merluccius), and croaker whiting (Micropogonias undulatus).
+Table 2 shows total Staphylococcal count ($\times 10^5$ CFU/g) of frozen muscle foods.

+The staphylococcal count of 0.70 to $7.50 \times 10^5 \, \text{CFU/g}$ were obtained for meat from chicken, 1.50 to 7.40 \times 10^5 CFU/g, 2.10 to 7.70 ×105 CFU/g, 3.30 to 5.10 × $10^5\,CFU/g$ and 1.00 to $6.50\times\!10^5\,CFU/g$ were recorded for turkey meat, T. trachurus, S. scombrus and M. merluccious, respectively.
+Findings of Bodunde et al. (2019) reported Staphylococcus count of 1.70×10^4 to 6.0×10^5 CFU/g for different muscle foods like beef (Bos taurus), chicken (Gallus gallus domesticus), turkey (Meleagris gallopavo), pork (Sus scrofa domesticus), chevon (Capra aegagrus hircus), mackerel (Scomber scombrus), horse mackerel (Trachurus trachurus), herrings (Clupea pallasii), blue whiting (Merluccius merluccius), and croaker (Micropogonias undulatus).
 The higher S. aureus count in meat and fish is a result of improper hygienic practices at the point of handling by slaughter personnel during meat production.
 Findings of Thwala et al. (2021) reported that a total of 2853 samples containing beef, pork, goat meat, camel meat, sheep/lamb from different African countries were highly contaminated with higher load of S. aureus.
-Species Staphylococcus of like S. aureus, S. epidermidis, S. xylosus,. sciuri.
-S. warneri, S. saprophyticus, S. schleiferi and S. auricularis were identified from ready-to-eat fish products (Sergelidis et al. 2014).
+Species Staphylococcus of like S. aureus, S. epidermidis, S. xylosus, . sciuri, S. warneri, S. saprophyticus, S. schleiferi and S. auricularis were identified from ready-to-eat fish products (Sergelidis et al. 2014).
 Humans and animals such as cattle, pigs, chickens, turkey, horses, and sheep can be colonised by S. aureus on their skin and in their nares (Lozano et al., 2016).
-The frequency of Staphylococci in muscle foods (meat and fish) is revealing how commensal bacteria from human skin and mucosal surfaces contributed to the contamination during different stages of processing; slaughtering, transportation. chopping, storage and persons involved in the marketing (Wu et al., 2018).
+The frequency of Staphylococci in muscle foods (meat and fish) is revealing how commensal bacteria from human skin and mucosal surfaces contributed to the contamination during different stages of processing; slaughtering, transportation, chopping, storage and persons involved in the marketing (Wu et al., 2018).
 Table 3 reveals the occurrence of S. aureus in selected frozen muscle foods, meat from chicken, turkey and fish.
 Frozen meat of turkey has got the highest occurrence of S. aureus 40.80%, followed by meat of chicken with 30.40%, but S. scombrus has got the least occurrence of 2.40%.
-Findings of Ogofure and Igbinosa (2021) showed that beef had the highest frequency of S. aureus contamination (46.7%), followed by chicken (40.0%) and fish (30.0%).
-Wu et al. (2018) also reported 35% of S. aureus from 1,850 samples of frozen meat and meat products sold in 39 cities and provincial capitals of China.
-Savariraj et al. (2021) isolated 66.67% of S. aureus from 120 chicken meat marketed in retail outlets of Chennai, India.